 What is the I-9 Form and Who Has to Complete it?

 The I-9 is a government form owned by U.S. Citizenship and Immigration Services.
-All employers must have all employees complete the I-9 after being hired.
-This form is mandatory for all employees, U.S. citizen and non-U.S. citizens.
+All employers must have all employees complete the I-9 once on the payroll.
+This form is mandatory for all employees, U.S. citizens and non-U.S. citizens.

 One thing employers cannot do is pick and choose who completes the I-9.
 We have heard the following explanations for why employers have only some new hires complete the form: